pip-services/pip-services-docs/content/en/net/rpc/services/rest_service.md

 #### RegisterRoute
-Registers a route in HTTP endpoint.
+Registers a route in an HTTP endpoint.

 > `protected virtual` void RegisterRoute(string method, string route, Func\<HttpRequest, HttpResponse, RouteData, Task\> action)

 - **method**: string - HTTP method: "get", "head", "post", "put", "delete"
-- **route**: string - command route.
-The base route will be added to this route
+- **route**: string - command route. base route will be added to this route
 - **action**: Func\<HttpRequest, HttpResponse, RouteData, Task\> - action function that is called when an operation is invoked.

 #### RegisterRouteWithAuth
-Registers a route with authorization in HTTP endpoint.
+Registers a route with authorization in an HTTP endpoint.

 > `protected virtual` void RegisterRouteWithAuth(string method, string route, Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Func\<Task\>, Task\> autorize, Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Task\> action)

 - **method**: string - HTTP method: "get", "head", "post", "put", "delete"
-- **route**: string - command route.
-The base route will be added to this route
+- **route**: string - command route. base route will be added to this route
 - **authorize**: Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Func\<Task\>, Task\> - authorization interceptor
 - **action**: Func\<HttpRequest, HttpResponse, ClaimsPrincipal, RouteData, Task\> - action function that is called when an operation is invoked.

 #### SendCreatedResult
 Creates a callback function that sends a newly created object as JSON.
-The callack function call be called directly or passed as a parameter to business logic components.
+The callack function can be called directly or passed as a parameter to business logic components.

 If the object is not null, it returns 200 status code.
 For null results it returns 204 status code.
 If an error occurs, it sends ErrorDescription with the approproate status code.

 > `protected` Task SendCreatedResultAsync(HttpResponse response, object result)

-- **res**: HttpResponse - an HTTP response
+- **res**: HttpResponse - HTTP response
-- **result**: object - an execution result
+- **result**: object - execution result

 #### SendDeletedAsync
-Creates a callback function that sends deleted object as JSON.
+Creates a callback function that sends a deleted object as JSON.
-That callack function call be called directly or passed as a parameter to business logic components.
+That callack function can be called directly or passed as a parameter to business logic components.

-If object is not null it returns 200 status code.
+If object is not null, it returns 200 status code.
 For null results it returns 204 status code.
-If error occur it sends ErrorDescription with approproate status code.
+If an error occurs, it sends ErrorDescription with approproate status code.

 > `protected` Task SendDeletedAsync(HttpResponse response, object result)

-- **response**: HttpResponse - an HTTP response
+- **response**: HttpResponse - HTTP response
 - **result**: object - body object to result.

 #### SendErrorAsync
 Sends an error serialized as ErrorDescription object and the appropriate HTTP status code.
-If status code is not defined, it uses 500 status code.
+If status code is not defined, it uses the 500 status code.

 > `protected` Task SendErrorAsync(HttpResponse response, Exception ex)

-- **response**: HttpResponse - an HTTP response
+- **response**: HttpResponse - HTTP response
 - **ex**: Exception - error object to be sent.

 #### SendResultAsync
 Creates a callback function that sends a result as a JSON object.
-The callack function call be called directly or passed as a parameter to business logic components.
+The callack function can be called directly or passed as a parameter to business logic components.

-If the object is not null it returns 200 status code.
+If the object is not null, it returns 200 status code.
 For null results, it returns 204 status code.
 If an error occurs, it sends ErrorDescription with the approproate status code.

 > `protected` Task SendResultAsync(HttpResponse response, object result)

-- **response**: HttpResponse - an HTTP response
+- **response**: HttpResponse - HTTP response
 - **result**: object - body object to result.